nya20015676/FlexHRCA/README.md

 - `comparison/`: CSP, TFN, SVTN comparison test (Chapter 5.3.2 and 5.3.3).

 ## Reference Code
-This codebase partially references the cls1277/gantt-for-JSP-python project.
+This codebase partially references the cls1277/gantt-for-JSP-python and ai4co/rl4co project.
 We acknowledge and appreciate the insights and implementations provided by this project.